leapicard/DGINN/README.md

 major genetic innovations are detected: duplication events, recombination events, and signatures of positive selection.

+Eventually, the results of the whole process are summarized in a file `..._results.txt`.

 DGINN was validated on nineteen primate genes with known evolutionary histories, and results can be consulted in the associated paper
 (doi: https://doi.org/10.1093/nar/gkaa680).
 Results from the validation are available in the [corresponding repository](https://github.com/leapicard/DGINN_validation).